mongodb/mongo-python-driver/README.rst

   $ python -c "import pymongo; print(pymongo.version); print(pymongo.has_c())"

 - The operating system and version (e.g. Windows 7, OSX 10.8, ...)
-- Web framework or asynchonous network library used, if any, with version (e.g.
+- Web framework or asynchronous network library used, if any, with version (e.g.
   Django 1.7, mod_wsgi 4.3.0, gevent 1.0.1, Tornado 4.0.2, ...)

 Security Vulnerabilities